-The problem has transcended student conversation to become the talk of the media in Qatar.
+The problem has transcended student conversations to become the talk of the media in Qatar.
 Figures 1-6 up to 1-11 show headlines from prominent local newspapers (Al-Raya, Al-Watan, Al-Arab and Al-Sharq) that discuss the parking problem at Qatar University and its impact [4].
-The articles made mention of the fact that the effects of this problem were not only limited to students and staff but also impacted the university’s visiting guests who come for events, ceremonies, seminars or conferences.
+The articles made mention of the fact that the effects of this problem were not only limited to students and staff but also impacted the University’s visiting guests who come for events, ceremonies, seminars or conferences.